jcharbneau/capstone-project-rosy_economix/README.md

     - **Apache Flink:** Utilize Flink for real-time data streaming and processing, enabling near real-time analytics and insights.
     - **Apache Kafka:** Integrate Kafka for reliable and scalable data streaming, ensuring seamless data flow between various components of the system.

-## Implementation Plan
+## Implementation Plan / Current Status

 1. **Phase 1: Initial Setup and Data Retrieval**
     - ✅ Download Fred and Yahoo Finance datasets for Aleem and Anjana to begin review
-    - 🚧 Set up Apache Airflow, Postgres and Jupyter Docker containers (including compose)
+    - ✅ Set up Apache Airflow, Postgres and Jupyter Docker containers (including compose)
+      - Used docker-compose.overrides.yml in conjunction with Astro
-    - ⬜ Begin developing DAGs for data retrieval from FRED and Yahoo Finance
+    - 🚧 Begin developing DAGs for data retrieval from FRED and Yahoo Finance
       - Yahoo Datasets
         - Daily
         - Hourly: Note Yahoo Finance allows only the last 7 days for hour by hour data